kraiyani/Sentinel_2_image_scene_classifier/README.md

 ## About The Software

-A ready to use Python package (scripts) with atrained ML model to classify Sentinel-2 L1C image.
-The Python package takes the L1C product path and produces an RGB image with six classes (Water, Shadow, Cirrus, Cloud, Snow, and Other) at 20 m resolution.
+A ready to use Python package (scripts) with a trained ML model to classify Sentinel-2 L1C image.
+The Python package takes the L1C product path and produces an RGB image with six classes (Water, Shadow, Cirrus, Cloud, Snow, and Other) at 20m resolution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>